Biosolverr/SecureEthUsdcSwap/deployments/base-sepolia.md

 # Base Sepolia Deployment

-This document records the test network deployment of **SecureEthUsdcSwapV3** on Base Sepolia.
+This document records the test network deployment of **SecureEthUsdcSwap** on Base Sepolia.

 This deployment is intended for testing, integration development, and pre-production validation.